muratk3n/thirdwave/en/README.md

 ---

-AP News: "Hispanics account for one-fourth of the population of Florida, a critical presidential battleground, and 1 in every 5 of its 13.8 million voters.
+AP: "Hispanics account for one-fourth of the population of Florida, a critical presidential battleground, and 1 in every 5 of its 13.8 million voters.
 The Pew Research Center estimates that nearly a third of Florida’s Hispanic voters have roots in Cuba"

 [Link](https://apnews.com/article/ap-top-news-ca-state-wire-cuba-miami-fidel-castro-fd2466e6990775bf961ac332b1cc02ea)